Skip to main content

 Service Request Lead Times

-To best serve the broad and diverse statistical needs of the Hollings research community, BSR personnel require adequate lead time to incorporate new service requests into the existing work queue.
-BSR recommended lead times are indicated below.
+To best serve the broad and varied statistical needs of the Hollings research community, BSR personnel require adequate lead time to incorporate new service requests into the existing work queue.

 At the initial meeting with the BSR member, the investigator should provide a reasonably developed draft of the Specific Aims and Approach sections to guide discussion.

-• Large multi-project applications (P01, U54 or equivalent): Initial meeting with BSR member to occur a minimum of 3 months from internal submission deadline.
+• Large multi-project applications (P01, U54 or equivalent): Initial meeting with BSR member to occur a minimum of three months from internal submission deadline.

-• R01 or equivalent: Initial meeting with BSR member to occur a minimum of 4 weeks from internal submission deadline.
+• R01 or equivalent: Initial meeting with BSR member to occur a minimum of four weeks from internal submission deadline.

-• R03/R21 or equivalent: Initial meeting with BSR member to occur a minimum of 3 weeks from internal submission deadline.
+• R03/R21 or equivalent: Initial meeting with BSR member to occur a minimum of three weeks from internal submission deadline.

-Initial meeting with BSR member to occur a minimum of 6 weeks from submission deadline.
+Initial meeting with BSR member to occur a minimum of six weeks from submission deadline.

 The amount of time required to assist with manuscript submission is variable and depends largely on both the complexity of the data and the analyses required to address the research objectives.
 You are encouraged to contact the BSR as far in advance of the targeted submission date as possible to ensure timely completion of analyses, preparation of tables and figures, and drafting of text for submission.